(Kelly Freas’ cover for the 1972 edition)

 The Coordinator also has a plot up his sleeve to prevent societal change (and cement his rise to the ranks of the High) and solicits the aid of Ryne (who believes that the Coordinator believes that he’s firmly wedded to the Upper cause).
 Ryne is to descend into the Lower reaches of the city (as an exile) and learn the true nature of the rebellion headed by Laszlo, a diseased, decrepit, and paranoid old man.
 Little does Ryne know that the Coordinator knows his true intentions and is holding Linne hostage.

-Louis Trimble’s work is perfectly plotted with little tangents of any sort — which lends the feel of a “by-the-numbers-sort” or work.
-I would argue that the plot simplicity (yes there are crosses and double crosses etc) is a great boon for the allegorical aspect of the novel — the cityscape itself reflecting the social makeup of a society and movement within the society.
+Louis Trimble’s work is perfectly plotted with few tangents of any sort — which lends the feel of a “by-the-numbers-sort” or work.
+I would argue that the plot simplicity (yes there are crosses and double crosses etc.) is a great boon for the allegorical aspect of the novel — the cityscape itself reflecting the social makeup of a society and movement within the society.

 But there is a substantial failing — the reason WHY Ryne emphasizes with and eventually goes to extreme measures to rescue the Lowers is never altogether clear — it’s a given that they’re downtrodden and taken advantage of but the extent of their plight and the actions of the Uppers and Highs against them is never expounded on.
 In this light, Ryne’s final act that forces the hand of the Coordinator (yes, a plot spoiler but one sees it coming the entire novel) makes little to no sense.